EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 3. When processing the join request, the Group Manager first validates the certificate by verifying the signature of the issuer CA, and then verifies the signature of the joining node.

-4. The Group Manager stores the association between the Certificate Subject of the joining node's certificate and the pair {Group Prefix, Endpoint ID of the joining node}.
+4. The Group Manager stores the association between the Certificate Subject of the joining node's certificate and the pair {Group ID, Endpoint ID of the joining node}.
 If received from the joining endpoint, the Group Manager also stores the list of public key repositories storing the certificate of the joining endpoint.

 When a group member X wants to retrieve the public key of another group member Y in the same multicast group, the endpoint X proceeds as follows.

-1. The endpoint X contacts the Group Manager, specifying the pair {Group Prefix, Endpoint ID of the endpoint Y}.
+1. The endpoint X contacts the Group Manager, specifying the pair {Group ID, Endpoint ID of the endpoint Y}.

 2. The Group Manager provides the endpoint X with the Certificate Subject CS from the certificate of endpoint Y. If available, the Group Manager provides the endpoint X also with the list of public key repositories storing the certificate of the endpoint Y.